 The health of your SaaS business is directly tied to its ability to retain customers.
 This means championing customer success right from the early stages of your business: for their benefit, and yours.

-Today I’m looking at how you identify and understand your customers’ success factors, and how this will help to grow your SaaS business.
+Today I’m looking at how you identify and understand your customers’ success factors, and how this will help to grow your recurring revenue.

 What are Customer Success Factors?